EdoardoChidichimo/EthnographyCoding/README.md

 ## Considerations:
 - LLM sampling (just single sample + bootstrap (perhaps temp=0); or multiple samples and take mode)?

+## Data Format

+### ritual_features.csv
+The file should contain three columns:

+- `feature_name`: The name of the feature to be annotated
+- `feature_description`: A detailed description of the feature
+- `feature_options`: Valid options/values for this feature (e.g., "low, medium, high" or "0, 1" for binary features)

 ## Key Features

 - **Multi-model comparison**: Evaluates annotations from OpenAI, Anthropic, and Hugging Face models